FTC fines GoodRx for unauthorized sharing of health data

 "Digital health companies and mobile apps should not cash in on consumers’ extremely sensitive and personally identifiable health information,” Samuel Levine, head of the FTC’s Bureau of Consumer Protection, said in a statement.
 “The FTC is serving notice that it will use all of its legal authority to protect American consumers’ sensitive data from misuse and illegal exploitation.”

-GoodRx did not immediately respond to an email seeking comment on the business impact of the enforcement action.

-It is the first such enforcement under a 2009 law, the Health Breach Notification Rule, which applies to personal health record vendors and related providers not covered by HIPAA, the federal privacy rules that govern the health care industry.
+The enforcement is the first under a 2009 law, the Health Breach Notification Rule, which applies to personal health record vendors and related providers not covered by HIPAA, the federal privacy rules that govern the health care industry,

 On its website, GoodRx says it has helped consumers save more than $45 billion since 2011.

 The FTC said more than 55 million consumers have visited GoodRx's website or mobile apps since January 2017.
-It said the company collects personal and health information from its users and from pharmacies that confirm when one of its coupons has been used in a purchase.
+It said the company collects personal and health information from its users and from pharmacy benefit managers — the companies that manage prescription drug benefits — that confirm when one of its coupons has been used in a purchase.

 The FTC said in a news release that GoodRx “deceptively promised its users that it would never share personal health information with advertisers or other third parties" while sharing information on their prescriptions and health conditions with third-party advertising companies and platforms including Facebook, Google and Criteo.
 That process helped GoodRx target personalized ads on Facebook and Instagram and other platforms, the FTC said.